-Failure to abide by NIU technology policies, state or federal laws, or regulations regarding the fair uses of technology may result in legal action or official campus disciplinary procedures.
+The university provides internet and network access, printing services and public computing locations for student success and enjoyment.
+Failure to abide by NIU technology policies, state/ federal laws or regulations regarding the fair uses of technology may result in legal action or official campus disciplinary procedures.
 Refer to the Division of Information Technology and ResTech for additional information about the acceptable uses of technology in academic and residential environments.

 Laws and regulations relate to:

 Northern Illinois University has a responsibility to assure that students attending the university have a safe, non-disruptive environment.
 Every effort is made to assure that students receive assistance if they are experiencing difficulty at the institution.
-However, when such an effort has been made and the student is still not able to function in a non-disruptive manner at the university, the institution has a responsibility to act.
+However, when such an effort has been made and the student is still not able to function in a non-disruptive manner at the university, the institution has a responsibility to act to make sure disruption in the community does not negatively impact other students.

-Under these rare circumstances, a designee for the Division of Student Affairs may impose immediate administrative suspension without prejudice from residence halls or the university.
-The suspended student shall be given an opportunity to be heard or provide a written statement and may be accompanied to their administrative hearing by an observer or advisor.
+Under these rare circumstances, the vice president of Student Affairs or their designee may impose immediate administrative suspension without prejudice from residence halls, university apartments or the university.
+The suspended student shall be given an opportunity to be heard through and administrative hearing or provide a written statement and may be accompanied to their administrative hearing by an observer or advisor.

 The proceeding is an administrative process and shall not be governed by strict rules of evidence.
 Such action may be taken only when the following conditions exist:

-Individual halls and/or Housing and Residential Services may set reasonable policies and levy disciplinary sanctions, including administrative fines that are binding on residents (subject to appeal) through the Complex Coordinator, the Hall Director, and/or Community Standards.
+Individual halls and/or Housing and Residential Services may set reasonable policies and levy disciplinary sanctions, including administrative fines that are binding on residents (subject to appeal) through the Assistant Director, Area Coordinator, the Hall Director and/or Community Standards.
+The following violations of the residence hall agreement may result in specified fines being applied administratively by Housing and Residential Services.

 |Violation of residence hall grounds and public area protocol policy||$50|